-Formed in 2007, Warlord Games are designers, manufacturers and distributors of finely detailed historical miniatures in plastic, metal and resin.
+Formed in 2007, Warlord Games are designers, manufacturers and distributors of finely detailed historical and science fiction miniatures in plastic, metal and resin.

-Since then we’ve released four core rule sets to cover everything from the Ancients, the Horse & Musket era, the Black Powder era, right through the World War Two and beyond!
+Since then we’ve released five core rule sets to cover everything from the Ancients, the Horse & Musket era, the Black Powder era, right through the World War Two and beyond into the future!

 The vast majority of the process (from game and miniature design, sculpture, mould making, production, and packing) are performed in-house, at our HQ deep in the heart of wargaming’s spiritual home, Nottingham.

-Our range is constantly expanding and evolving, with releases each and every week! – we’re always on the lookout for exciting new possibilities – whether it’s having our own sculptors bring new units to life, or if there are other ranges out there which fulfill gaps in our existing offering.
+Our range is constantly expanding and evolving, with releases each and every week!
+We’re always on the lookout for exciting new possibilities – whether it’s having our own sculptors bring new units to life, or if there are other ranges out there which fill gaps in our existing offering.

-We’re extremely proud to work in close partnership with the likes of Osprey Publishing, Mongoose Publishing, Italeri, Cutting Edge Miniatures, Empress Miniatures, and many other fantastic companies to offer the finest range of 28mm miniatures and accompanying rule systems in the world!
+We’re extremely proud to work in close partnership with the likes of Osprey Publishing, Italeri, Sarissa Precision, Cutting Edge Miniatures and many other fantastic companies to offer the finest range of 28mm miniatures and accompanying rule systems in the world!

 To give an overview of the history of Warlord Games, we put your questions to the two top dogs – John Stallard, and Paul Sawyer.